callmecary/clinical-trials-search/README.md

 # README #

-RestAPI for clinical trials search: http://clinicaltrails.azurewebsites.net
+RestAPI for clinical trials search

 ### What is this repository for? ###